 Perfectly structured and simplified, relevant content is great for everyone.
 But no more than it is to Google.
 Almost everything we discussed above leads to the featured snippets and zero-click searches.
-You want to be featured in snippets, not lose traffic first and foremost than to gain extra traffic.
-For instance, when borderpolar.com was on a featured snippet on the January 1st for “afk arena codes 2021”, people got the code they were looking for without having to visit my blog.
+You want to be featured in snippets, not lose traffic first and foremost, then gain extra traffic.
+For instance, when borderpolar.com was on a featured snippet on January 1st for “afk arena codes 2021”, people got the code they were looking for without having to visit my blog.

 The point of featured snippets is to keep people on Google instead of directing them to your website.
 This way, they can spend more time looking at their ads.
 The real elephant in the room, which brings us to the final point.

 The SEO trends of 2021, video, image and contextual long-form

 At the moment, video and image are irreplaceable.
 Do all the SEO workaround to introduce your video and throw your actual value on the video.
 This way, people will visit your site and watch your YouTube video.
 And Google still wins.
 Eventually, Google will optimize even video snippets, so your video will end up being watched on the Google SERP page.

 What all this means is that a lot of the On-Page SEO work will now be related to your page's introduction to the video or YouTube channel description.
 Again you want everything to be user and mobile-friendly.

 At the same time, image search has evolved drastically.
 It used to be that people could look at images.
 In the future, people will be able to use images to purchase products, obtain information, and more.
 Google has long insisted on the proper marking and optimization of images, so it makes sense that this is part of their long-term plan.

 And finally, yes, long-form content matters a lot in the right context.
 If the search engine can summarize your value with a snippet, then maybe it's not real value in some cases.
 In others, it may be your greatest strength.